microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-api-overview.md

 ## Common use cases

-The following are some of the most popular requests for working with the Microsoft Graph security API:
+The following are some of the most popular requests for working with the Microsoft Graph security API.

 | **Use cases**   | **REST resources** | **Try it in Graph Explorer** |
 |:---------------|:--------|:----------|